2025tm93117-Chandana/FullStackAssignment/smart-complaint-tracker-react/README.md

-# Smart Complaint & Issue Tracking System - React Version
+# Smart Complaint & Issue Tracking System

 This version uses normal React with `react-scripts`, not Vite.